-Shipping containers have revolutionised the way that business operates around the world, contributing largely to our ability to have a global economy as well as helping people who look to relocate abroad take their belongings with them.
+Shipping units have revolutionised the way that business operates around the world, contributing largely to our ability to have a global economy as well as helping people who look to relocate abroad take their belongings with them.

-Shipping containers were designed originally to be able to move cargo securely between different modes of transport without the need for unpacking their contents and re-packing to a different mode of transport.
+They were designed originally to be able to move cargo securely between different modes of transport without the need for unpacking their contents and re-packing to a different mode of transport.
 They can be used on ships, trains, and lorries, and have meant that transportation is smooth, and costs reduced.

-Shipping containers can be lifted using a forklift or crane and moved onto freight trains and lorries for onward transporting until it reaches its destination.
+They can be lifted using a forklift or crane and moved onto freight trains and lorries for onward transporting until it reaches its destination.

-Shipping containers are metal boxes that are robust and durable, perfect for transportation and storage, as well as for using as a construction material and converting into a temporary or semi-permanent building.
+Containers are metal boxes that are robust and durable, perfect for transportation and storage, as well as for using as a construction material and converting into a temporary or semi-permanent building.